SageSquash/LangChain-Project/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Replace placeholders like `yourusername` or `your_api_key` with actual values relevant to your project.
-This `README.md` provides a clear overview and ensures that others can quickly understand and use your project.